 \subsection{More decay estimates for $q<(N+2r)/(N+r)$}

-Here, we exploit theorem \ref{decay} to obtain a better decay estimate of the $L^{r}$ norm when $u_{0}\in L^{r}(\mathbb{R}^{N})$ and $q<(N+2r)/(N+r),$ which appears to be new for $r>1.$ In case $r=1$ we find again the result of \cite{AnTeU}, proved \textit{under the assumption that the energy relation (\ref{his}) holds.}
+Here, we exploit theorem \ref{decay} to obtain a better decay estimate of the $L^{r}$ norm when $u_{0}\in L^{r}(\mathbb{R}^{N})$ in the subcritical case (\ref{subi}), which appears to be new for $r>1.$ In case $r=1$ we find again the result of \cite{AnTeU}, proved \textit{under the assumption that the energy relation (\ref{his}) holds.}